KurtVelasco/priestess-database/README.md

 # priestess-database
-A WPF rendition of a certain gacha database WIP, and an idea from a certain conversation.
+A WPF rendition of a certain gacha database WIP for Fun(RP), and an idea from a certain conversation.
 Mostly just for education and practice for using WPF for the first time

 Todo list: